Classification

 Try to identify several pieces of paper on the key, such as a small yellow triangle, until you know how to use it easily.

-In a small container are a number of objects which can be graphed the same way as the bits of colored paper.
+In the small container are a number of objects which can be graphed the same way as the bits of colored paper.
 Fill in the graph below:

 The objects can also be identified with a dichotomous key.
 Have a partner select one object from the container, without you seeing what it is, and ask your partner questions to identify the object.